Join us for our biweekly Community Potluck Dinners and Music Jam Sessions at Mountain Brook Community Center*, 2353 Foothill Road.

 Potluck begins at 5 pm, followed by acoustic music until 8-ish.

-*Library rental fees go to restore the historic Mountain Brook Schoolhouse next door.
+*Community Center rental fees go to restore the historic Mountain Brook Schoolhouse next door and meet Community Center operating expenses.

 This is the last call to have your donation matched by Cinnabar Foundation!